In collaboration with Myrtle Beach SC. Thank you for supporting the brands that support A Taste of Koko!

 1210 North Ocean Boulevard, riptydz.com

-Our first meal in Myrtle Beach was at Wicked Tuna on the beach and we were greeted with a beautiful sunset from our table.
-If you want dinner with a meal, Wicked Tuna is the ultimate spot and you can see the SkyWheel!
+Our first meal in Myrtle Beach was at Wicked Tuna on the beach, a “must-see” spot that greeted us with a beautiful sunset from our table.
+If you want dinner with a view, Wicked Tuna is the ultimate destination where you can enjoy a delicious meal and even catch a glimpse of the magnificent SkyWheel, a towering ferris wheel that offers stunning vistas of the city and coastline.

 110 N Ocean Blvd, Myrtle Beach, SC, thewickedtuna.com